 2. Grandiose Narcissist:

 - The most common narcissists to identify, and hence, they are named grandiose.
 They are often referred to as invulnerable narcissists.
-Almost always, the grandiose narcissists come across as highly confident and cold people who do not care about what their partners or other people may feel.
+Almost always, the grandiose narcissists come across as highly confident and cold people who do not care about what their partners or other people may feel (3).

 - In a sharp contrast to the vulnerable narcissists, the grandiose narcissists will try to gain attention, admiration, and power by being very in-your-face.
-They will not mind the fact that people may look at them as being selfish and self-centered.
+They will not mind the fact that people may look at them as being selfish, self-indulgent and self-centered.
 In fact, this would only boost them up.

 - Unlike vulnerable narcissists, the grandiose ones consider themselves above everyone else, their partners even.
 They do not consider anyone better than themselves and would, therefore, not treat others with respect and admiration.
-In fact, if anyone behaved in a way that is not by the grandiose, it would surprise and infuriate them.
-They would have an inherent need to educate everyone around them of their superiority.
+In fact, if anyone treats them as though they are ordinary people, it often surprises and infuriates them.
+They demand others that they recognise their superiority.

-- In order to get the admiration, approval, respect, and complete acquiescence of their partner, the grandiose will resort to any means, including anger, making the partner feel guilty or worthless, and more.
+- In order to get the admiration, approval, respect, and complete acquiescenceiXThe act of unwillingly or willingly accepting something without any protest of their partner, the grandiose narcissist frequently resorts to emotional manipulation, including rage attacks, shaming, making the partner feel guilty or worthless, and more.

 There are no definite causes that are known to lead to a narcissistic personality disorder.
 While some experts feel that the root of narcissism lies in events that may have taken place in the person’s childhood and influenced him accordingly, others feel that being exposed to a narcissist at a very young age could lead to narcissism.